WuChenh/Bio/README.md

 # Bio
 Bioinformatics' play.

-This is a repository storing my bioinformatics courses' coding works.
+This is a repository storing my bioinformatics coding works.